 - 9-12°C – Risk of strokes, heart attacks

-So your grandad was wrong, we aren’t just softer for having our heating on higher.
+So your granddad was wrong, we aren’t just softer for having our heating on higher.
 There are genuine health risks associated with temperatures in your home being too high or too low.

 How many hours a day should heating be on?